 Let’s go ahead and take a look at all of the new functionality and Best features of Android Oreo 8.0.

 1 ) Picture-In-Picture Mode

-In this feature Oreo allows users to use two apps together, Like if you are watching any video on YouTube or any other video player and in the mean while you got an urgent massege to reply then you don’t need to close the video, you can continue with both works at same time.
+In this feature Oreo allows users to use two apps together, Like if you are watching any video on YouTube or any other video player and in the meanwhile you got an urgent message to reply then you don’t need to close the video, you can continue with both works at the same time.

 The YouTube android app has been able to shrink videos down into a little window for some time, but now you can do it in any app, with any other app in the background